bmn/livesplit_asl_mgs2/README.md

     * If doing an all-characters run, enable them all, but make sure to start every character's Variety category at Variety 1 and choose Next Stage at each results screen.
 This is not necessary in any other category.
 * Strategy Testing can be enabled and customised in the settings.
   * You can disable the regular autosplitter behaviour, and enable splits on every area code change, every screen load (e.g. after a continue), or when pressing the START (pausing/unpausing) and/or R3 (on-the-fly) buttons.
-  * This mode works best with a large throwaway set of unnamed splits (see *Split Files/MGS2 - Strategy Testing.asl*), on a layout that displays the time between splits, and does not show deltas.
+  * This mode works best with a large throwaway set of unnamed splits (see *Split Files/MGS2 - Strategy Testing.lss*), on a layout that displays the time between splits, and does not show deltas.

 # ASL Var Viewer
 The following variables are available in the Variables category: